Norfolk Southern announces pai - GuruFocus.com

 PR Newswire

 ATLANTA, Feb.
-22, 2023 /PRNewswire/ -- Following the historic wage increases and premium health care benefits reached during last year's national bargaining, Norfolk Southern Corporation (NYSE: NSC) announced Wednesday that it has reached an agreement with one of its largest labor unions that provides their members the ability to take up to seven paid sick days per year.
-The new sick leave benefit, reached in collaboration with the Brotherhood of Maintenance of Way Employees, is available to approximately 3,000 railroaders who maintain the company's track and infrastructure.
+24, 2023 /PRNewswire/ -- Norfolk Southern Corporation (NYSE: NSC) announced Friday that it has reached an agreement with another one of its labor unions to provide their members the ability to take up to seven paid sick days per year.
+The new paid sick leave benefit will provide these employees four new days of paid sick leave while also offering them the ability to more flexibly use three additional days of existing paid time off as sick leave.
+This agreement was reached in collaboration with the National Conference of Firemen and Oilers and is available immediately to approximately 200 Mechanical railroaders.

-"Norfolk Southern's success is built upon the incredible work our craft railroaders perform every day, and we are committed to improving their quality of life in partnership with our union leaders," said Norfolk Southern President and CEO Alan Shaw.
+The announcement follows Wednesday's agreement reached with the Brotherhood of Maintenance of Way Employees to extend paid sick days to 3,000 Engineering craft railroaders who work for Norfolk Southern.
+These announcements come on the heels of last year's agreement reached during national bargaining to provide historic wage increases and premium health care benefits to union employees.

+"Norfolk Southern has reached another agreement with our union railroaders to further improve their quality of life," said Norfolk Southern President and CEO Alan Shaw.
+"Our craft employees are at the heart of our operation, and we will continue to collaborate with union leaders to discuss and implement new enhancements for these critical members of our team who keep our company and our country moving."

-Norfolk Southern is engaging with all its unions to further enhance quality of life and work predictability for its craft employees.
-The company remains in active discussions with its other union partners to gather input on the issues that are most important to their members.
-In the months ahead, Norfolk Southern looks forward to making further progress with its labor leaders to negotiate and implement priorities that will have the greatest positive impact for its dedicated railroaders who keep the U.S. economy moving.
+Norfolk Southern is actively engaging with all of its union leaders to collaboratively identify new ways to enhance quality of life and work predictability for its craft employees.
+The company looks forward to making additional progress with these leaders in the coming months to advance shared priorities that support its dedicated railroaders.

 About Norfolk Southern